joshfire/woodman/getstarted.md

 ## <a id="web"></a>Using Woodman in a Web browser

-1. [Download Woodman](https://raw.github.com/joshfire/woodman/master/dist/woodman.js) or copy the `dist/woodman.js` file of this project to the JavaScript folder of your Web application.
+1. [Download Woodman](https://raw.github.com/joshfire/woodman/master/dist/woodman.js), install Woodman with [Bower](http://bower.io/), or copy the `dist/woodman.js` file of the Git repository to the JavaScript folder of your Web application.
 2. Reference that file from a `script` tag in the HTML page before any script that is to use Woodman
 3. Load Woodman's configuration
 4. Use Woodman!